EU offers Turkey cash, closer ties for migration help

 It must also first sign and implement a previously agreed deal to take back from Europe migrants who fail to win refugee status.
 "There must be no misunderstandings," Hollande said.

 European governments are wary of granting full visa-free access to 78 million Turks.
-Any liberalisation is likely to be limited at first to business travellers and students.
+Any liberalization is likely to be limited at first to business travelers and students.

-Leaders also agreed to "re-energise" moribund, decade-old negotiations on Turkey's application for membership of the European bloc, though they left open exactly how to do that.
+Leaders also agreed to "reenergize" moribund, decade-old negotiations on Turkey's application for membership of the European bloc, though they left open exactly how to do that.

 "The accession process needs to be re-energised with a view to achieving progress in the negotiations in accordance with the negotiating framework and the relevant Council conclusions," they said, in language couched cautiously to reflect concerns in Cyprus and other states about easing off pressure on Ankara.